 Even though Mirzam is very young, with an estimated age of 12.4 million years, like all massive stars, it has evolved quickly and will not live a very long life.
 It is currently expanding and cooling, and will eventually become a red giant or supergiant.
 With a mass of 13.5 solar masses, when it reaches the end of its lifecycle it will not go quietly.
 Instead, it will meet its end as a brilliant supernova.

 Mirzam is classified as a Beta Cephei variable.
 Its brightness varies between magnitude +1.97 and +2.01 with a period of about 6 hours.
-The amplitude of the variations is too small to be noticed by the naked eye.
+The amplitude of the variations is too small to be noticed by the unaided eye.

 Also known as Beta Canis Majoris stars, Beta Cephei variables are typically hot blue class B stars that show small rapid changes in their brightness due to pulsations of their surfaces.
 Named after the blue-white subgiant Alfirk (Beta Cephei), these stars typically show variations in brightness by 0.01 to 0.03 magnitudes over a period of 2.4 to 7.2 hours (0.1 to 0.3 days).
 The group includes many bright stars, among them Hadar (Beta Centauri), Mimosa (Beta Crucis), Imai (Delta Crucis), Spica (Alpha Virginis), Epsilon Centauri, Alpha Lupi, Alpha Muscae, Algenib (Gamma Pegasi), Epsilon Persei, Shaula (Lambda Scorpii), Kappa Scorpii, and Alniyat (Sigma Scorpii).